ravenawk/patsbytes/content/articles/ansible_collections.md

 Notice _ansible-config dump_ shows which ansible.cfg is setting these new values, just like it showed it was using defaults before.

-Our path is configured, let's check if there are any collections on our system in those paths.
+Our paths are configured, let's check if there are any collections in those paths.
 We do this by using _ansible-galaxy collection list_.

 ```bashsession
 $ ansible-galaxy collection list